ethitter/External-Permalinks-Redux/readme.txt

 = 1.0.3 =
 Ensures that filters are available to plugins and themes.
 Recommended for anyone trying to hook to those filters.

+== Screenshots ==

+1. The metabox provided for the Classic Editor.
+2. The sidebar plugin provided for the Block Editor.